dret/webdata/README.md

 ## Two Star: Parseable

 Documents should use standardized data metamodels such as CSV, XML, RDF, JSON, so that they can be easily parsed by consumers.
-Proprietary metamodels and formats need proprietary code for parsing, and thus are much harder for consumers to process.
+Proprietary metamodels and formats need proprietary code for parsing, and thus are harder for consumers to process.

 ## Three Star: Understandable